Jordan-z5214614/IT-Project-GROUPNAME/README.md

 # System Components:

 - GUI:
-The GUI will provide course conveners the means to easily deploy, configure, observe and maintain the CPS scenarios of the system.
+The GUI will provide as another attack path for the system.
+The GUI will give access to be able to change variables of the turbine.
 - Modbus emulator:
-Node red will be utilised as the main platform for building the ICS components, utlising the Modbus package and various flows to emulate complex CPS components.
-This will all be run from a set of raspberry pi in a client server relationship.
+Pymodbus will be utilised as the main platform for building the ICS components.
+This will all be run from a set of Raspberry Pi's.
-- Historian:
+- Database Logger:
-A SQL server will be configured in a vulnerable manner to provide an attack path for the system
+A SQL server will be configured in a vulnerable manner to provide an attack path for the system.
+This sends alerts to the system of unusual behaviour.
+- Sensors:
+Virtual sensors will be configured to add another attack vector for the system.
 - Hardware:
-A detailed physical system that takes inputs from the emulated system to provide visual and kinetic effects in a scale model.
+A detailed physical system that takes inputs from the emulated system to provide visual and kinetic effects in a scale model of a power plants turbine.
 Utilising the GPIO pins on the Raspberry Pi to communicate with DC motors using the Adafruit motor control hat.